 - The functional split in 5GS between UE, RAN and CN remains unchanged, i.e. packet classification of DL packets is performed in CN, and the packet classification of UL packets is performed in UE.

 - XRM services are assumed to use the IP PDU session types (however other PDU types are not excluded).

+- An XRM service uses a single PDU Session per UE in this study.

+NOTE 2: Other non-XRM services can share the PDU Session with the XRM service.

-- XRM services shall be able to coexist within a PLMN or SNPN with existing services simultaneously
+NOTE 3: The assumption should not exclude the case that one UE use single PDU session to communication with multiple application servers.- XRM services shall be able to coexist within a PLMN or SNPN with existing services simultaneously

 - XRM services can be between client-server (i.e. UE - application server) and/or peer-to-peer (i.e. between two UEs routed via the 5G CN).